rails/rails/guides/source/security.md

 #### Countermeasures

 This example, again, showed that a blacklist filter is never complete.
 However, as custom CSS in web applications is a quite rare feature, I am not aware of a whitelist CSS filter. _(highlight)If you want to allow custom colors or images, you can allow the user to choose them and build the CSS in the web application_.
-Use Rails' +sanitize()+ method as a model for a whitelist CSS filter, if you really need one.
+Use Rails' `sanitize()` method as a model for a whitelist CSS filter, if you really need one.

 ### Textile Injection

 If you want to provide text formatting other than HTML (due to security), use a mark-up language which is converted to HTML on the server-side.
 "RedCloth":http://redcloth.org/ is such a language for Ruby, but without precautions, it is also vulnerable to XSS.

-For example, RedCloth translates +_test_+ to &lt;em&gt;test&lt;em&gt;, which makes the text italic.
+For example, RedCloth translates `_test_` to &lt;em&gt;test&lt;em&gt;, which makes the text italic.
 However, up to the current version 3.0.4, it is still vulnerable to XSS.
 Get the "all-new version 4":http://www.redcloth.org that removed serious bugs.
 However, even that version has "some security bugs":http://www.rorsecurity.info/journal/2008/10/13/new-redcloth-security.html, so the countermeasures still apply.
 Here is an example for version 3.0.4:

 ```ruby
 RedCloth.new('<script>alert(1)</script>').to_html